 Distribution of RSU shares to employees may require the Company to make minimum statutory withholding tax ("withholding tax") payments for such employee on any gain on such shares at the time of distribution.
 The employee is responsible for providing sufficient funds to the Company to make such withholding tax payments.
 However, under the 2005 RSU Plan, the employee may elect to take a partial distribution of shares and have the Company retain the balance of the share distribution in satisfaction of the withholding tax payments.
-In such an event, the Company becomes obligated to directly pay the withholding taxes of such employee and will retain a sufficient number of shares such that the fair market value of the retained shares will cover the withholding taxes.
-The Company has not reflected this obligation as a liability in its consolidated financial statements as the withholding tax payments are contingent upon both the timing and the distribution of the RSU shares to the employee and the closing market price of our common stock at the time of distribution.
-Such withholding taxes will be paid and charged against additional paid in capital as the RSU shares are distributed.
+In such an event, the Company becomes obligated to directly pay the withholding taxes of such employee and will retain a sufficient number of shares such that the fair market value of the retained shares will offset the employee's withholding taxes.
+The Company has not reflected this obligation as a liability in its consolidated financial statements as the withholding tax payments are contingent upon the timing and number of RSU shares distributed to employees and the closing market price of our common stock at the time of distribution.
+Such withholding taxes will be paid and charged against additional paid-in capital as the RSU shares are distributed.